The Paul & Daisy Soros Fellowships for New Americans Application Essay Tips

 Paul Soros was often overshadowed by his younger brother, financial wizard George Soros, but he was a millionaire in his own right.
 In contrast to George Soros’s success in the financial industry, Paul Soros made his mark on the world by innovating in the shipping industry, filing patents, winning several engineering awards, and innovating in everything from loading methods to shipping routes.
 Complementing Paul’s background, his wife Daisy Soros studied interior design and has been a lifelong supporter of the arts.
 Paul and Daisy Soros both immigrated from Hungary in the wake of World War II, so it is only fitting that the fellowship for graduate education that they founded supports young, first-generation Americans.
-The Paul and Daisy Soros Fellowships provide half of the annual tuition (up to $20,000) plus a $25,000 stipend to each of 30 Fellows each year.
+The Paul and Daisy Soros Fellowships provide half of the annual tuition (up to $10,000 per semester) plus a stipend of up to $25,000 to each of 30 Fellows each year.

 In addition to age and immigration status requirements, the criteria for the Soros Fellowship are threefold:

 1. Creativity, originality and initiative

 3. A demonstrated commitment to the U.S. Constitution and Bill of Rights.

 Some examples of how this year’s Fellows exemplified these values include developing a product to keep musical instruments clean, founding a science education outreach program for underserved populations, publishing 10 mathematics research papers, and analyzing the human genome for genetic factors in cardiovascular disease.
 The Fellowship aims to support students whose graduate study will propel them to even greater contributions to society.